 For many people in the United States, Labor Day weekend marks the end of summer vacation and the final opportunity for a family getaway before school starts.
 If you're visiting the St. Louis area this Labor Day, there are plenty of festivals and events to celebrate.

-From the Big Muddy Blues Festival to the last chance to go swimming at public pools before they close for the fall and winter, there are numerous fun options for Labor Day in Missouri.
+From the St. Louis Greek Festival to the last chance to go swimming at public pools before they close for the fall and winter, there are numerous fun options for Labor Day in Missouri and nearby Illinois.
 If you plan to stay a little longer, the weekend holiday also kicks off the September and fall events calendars in St. Louis, meaning you'll have many more moments to celebrate even if you miss the Labor Day festivities.

 For those who love food, especially homemade pastries, the St. Louis Greek Festival in the Central West End is a must on Labor Day weekend.
 For over 100 years, this annual event has attracted thousands of visitors who enjoy music, dancing, and some beloved Greek food.
 The event kicks off Friday night with a special celebration in the beer garden, then continues through Labor Day.
 The festival takes place at the St. Nicholas Orthodox Church in St. Louis, next to the Central West End metro station.

 The Great Godfrey Maze opens each year on Labor Day weekend in Robert E. Glazebrook Park in Godfrey, Illinois.
 The 7-acre maze is a tradition in the Metro East and makes for a great day of fun for families.
 In addition to the maze, there are hayrides, a cow train, a zip line, corn slides, and other activities for the kids.
 On Labor Day weekend, you can also enter the maze after dark, but you'll have to bring or purchase a flashlight for admittance.

 The Gateway Cup Bicycle Race